MrMabulous/MabuTrace/README.md

 # MabuTrace
-A lightweight C and C++compatible tracing library with minimal overhead
+A lightweight C and C++ compatible tracing library for ESP32 with minimal overhead